 Through Socratic seminars our students probe the foundations of the spiritual, natural, and cultural order, engaging the great thinkers, ideas, and texts that have shaped our world at the deepest level.
 Through this curriculum we form our students in a worldview that is oriented toward sacramental discipleship.
 Ultimately, our students establish the foundations upon which they will learn to live life well.

 Through their active participation in the seminars and tutorials, students receive an intellectual formation that equips them for future success in a wide variety of fields, learning to think analytically, honing their abilities to write and speak convincingly, and developing their creativity and imagination.
 All of this takes place in a collegiate culture in which our students are called to order their loves to the highest Love and are challenged to take up the sacramental practices that will enable them to sanctify contemporary society as they live out their vocations.

 Through our Career Pathway Program—consisting of mentors, internships, pre-professional programs, speakers, and networking opportunities—students can explore their vocation with the people and organizations that will enable them to carry out a renewal of the Church and the world.

-After four intense years at Northeast Catholic College, our students will be in a unique position to live wise, generous, and successful lives that take their ultimate measure of success from Christ’s standard: that is, fidelity to his calling.
+After four intense years at Magdalen College, our students will be in a unique position to live wise, generous, and successful lives that take their ultimate measure of success from Christ’s standard: that is, fidelity to his calling.
 Having received a unique education and formation rooted in human nature and purpose, our students will stand ready and equipped to serve and shape their world—sometimes quietly and sometimes in the public sphere—offering themselves for God’s ultimate purposes.